Gamma749/COSC344-Assignment2/COSC344 ASSIGNMENT 2.md

 ##### DEAN_OF (Campus 1:1 Staff)
 | <u>Name</u> | Main_Office_Address | Phone | Email | Dean (Staff ID Reference) (NEW) |
 | ----------- | ------------------- | ----- | ----- | ------------------------------- |
-- Added Staff ID to campus, as campus has total participation
+- The staffID is added to the campus table to represent a DEAD_OF relationship, as campus has total participation.

 ---
 ## Step 4: Mapping of Binary 1:N Relationships